 Here are four things that can make a difference:

-Many people with elevated LDL cholesterol, particular if it is an inherited condition, also need to take medication.
+Many people with elevated LDL cholesterol, especially if it is an inherited condition, also need to take medication.